mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ## Arrow switcher

-The following slots let you customize how to render the buttons and icons for an arrow switcher component—the component to navigate to the "Previous" and "Next" steps of the picker: `LeftArrowIcon`, `RightArrowIcon`, `LeftArrowButton`, `RightArrowButton`.
+The following slots let you customize how to render the buttons and icons for an arrow switcher component—the component to navigate to the "Previous" and "Next" steps of the picker: `PreviousIconButton`, `NextIconButton`, `LeftArrowIcon`, `RightArrowIcon`.

 ### Component props